How to Become a Landlord: Guide, Tips & Mistakes

 As a landlord you have to usually fork out a 25% deposit.
 However this isn’t a “real cost” as the deposit isn’t money spent.
 More so its equity you have in the property.

-When you come to sell the property, as long as the price hasn’t decreased, you will get that money back.
+If you decide to sell the property, as long as the price hasn’t decreased, you will get that money back.

 However stamp duty, solicitor costs and arrangement fees are sunk costs that you will not get back.